postybaloney/ntab_edu_textbook1/Ch3/ch3_landing.md

 {%- if site.under_construction -%}

 <p class="warning" style="color:red">
-<b><span style="color: red">This site is under construction.
-All dates and policies are tentative until this message goes away.</span></b>
+<b><span style="color: red">This Chapter is under construction.
+All information may not be accurate or up to date.</span></b>
 </p>
 {%- endif -%}

-TEST TEST HAHAHAHAHAHAHAHAHAHAHAHAHAHAHAHAHAHAHA
+# What is the philosophical brain?

-To be completed
+In this chapter, we will look at various theories about what the brain represents philosophically and spiritually.